AZHB/AZHB.github.io/projects/risk.md

 <h4>Monte carlo method</h4>

 The approach that the algorithm takes is classified as a Monte Carlo method - it relies on generating random draws from a probability distribution to approximate the solution of a deterministic problem.
-In this instance, we are generating dice rolls to simulate battles with the given number of attacking units /(a/) and defending units /(d/).
-The algorithm does this /(n/) times, to generate the probability as the proportion of battles won.
-As /( n /) becomes large, the estimate approaches the true probability due to the aptly named <a href="https://en.wikipedia.org/wiki/Law_of_large_numbers">law of large numbers theory</a>.
+In this instance, we are generating dice rolls to simulate battles with the given number of attacking units \(a\) and defending units \(d\).
+The algorithm does this \(n\) times, to generate the probability as the proportion of battles won.
+As \(n\) becomes large, the estimate approaches the true probability due to the aptly named <a href="https://en.wikipedia.org/wiki/Law_of_large_numbers">law of large numbers theory</a>.

 $$ \text{probability} = \frac{\text{number of wins}}{n} $$